hedgenull/EasyLang/README.md

 ### Comments
 > **- `comment`**
-> Anything you write after the dash, will be skipped.
+> Anything you write after the dash is treated as a comment.
 Can be useful to make your code more readable.